huggingface/nanotron/docs/3d_parallelism.md

+## The internals of nanotron

-### Ayscronous Tensor Parallelism
+### 1. Tensor Parallelism

+#### Asyncronous Tensor Parallelism

-Q: What are the two different tensor parallel linear modes in Brrrr?
+Q: What are the two different tensor parallel linear modes in nanotron?
 A: All-reduce and Reduce-scatter